TaitoUnited/full-stack-template/TAITOLESS.md

 ### Creating a remote environment

-> TIP: The template uses Taito CLI for managing databases and secrets instead Terraform.
+> TIP: The template uses Taito CLI for managing databases and secrets instead of Terraform.
 If you don't want to set them up manually, you can add database and secrets to your Terraform scripts (TODO: example).
 But be aware that Terraform stores all data in state as plain-text: https://www.terraform.io/docs/state/sensitive-data.html

-1) **Create database(s):** Create database with name *FULL_STACK_TEMPLATE_ENV* and grant access to two user accounts: *FULL_STACK_TEMPLATE_ENV* for deploying the database migrations (broad rights), and *FULL_STACK_TEMPLATE_ENV_app* for the application (concise rights).
+1) **Create database(s):** Create database with name *full-stack-template_ENV* and grant access to two user accounts: *full-stack-template_ENV* for deploying the database migrations (broad rights), and *full-stack-template_ENV_app* for the application (concise rights).
 Configure also database extensions if required by the application (see `database/db.sql`).
 You can see additional database information with:

     ```
-    # Export environment variables (ENV = dev, test, uat, stag, carary, or prod)
+    # Export environment variables (ENV = dev, test, uat, stag, or prod)
     export taito_target_env=ENV
     . taito-config.sh